stffrdhrn/stffrdhrn.github.io/_posts/2026-01-13-or1k-linux-smp-softlockup-bug.md

 0xc1fd0020:     0x862a0008      0x862a0008      0x862a0008      0x862a0008
 ```

-Here we see `r19` is `0xc1fd0000` and if we inepct the memory at this loction
+Here we see `r19` is `0xc1fd0000` and if we inspect the memory at this location
 we see values like `0x862a0008`, which is strange.

 Above we discussed these are kernel addresses, offset by `0xc0000000`.
 When the kernel does memory reads these will be mapped by the MMU to a physical address, in this case
 `0x01fd0004`.

-If can do the offset ourselves and inspect memory as follows.
+We can apply the offset ourselves and inspect memory as follows.

 ```
 (gdb) x/12x $r19-0xc0000000